-shares shares.
+shares 705,000 shares.

-Use of Proceeds We estimate that the net proceeds from this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise in full their option to purchase additional shares of common stock, at an assumed initial public offering price of per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Use of Proceeds

+We estimate that the net proceeds from this offering will be approximately \$63.5 million, or approximately \$73.3 million if the underwriters exercise in full their option to purchase additional shares of common stock, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We expect to use our net proceeds from this offering to fund research and development of our product candidates under development, including CPI-444, as well as for potential future development programs, potential in-licensing of technology or products, capital expenditures, working capital and other general corporate purposes.
 See "Use of Proceeds."